maful/newer/src/posts/how-to-use-cloudflare-r2-with-ruby-on-rails-active-storage.md

 ## Conclusion

-Using object storage can help prevent issues such as infrastructure problems, cost overloads, and durability issues.
-While R2 may offer flexible pricing, as a developer, it's important to optimize the process by using caching strategies to further reduce costs.
+Using object storage can help you to not deal with infrastructure problems and durability issues as it is already handled by the service provider.
+While R2 may offer flexible pricing, as a developer, you may need to consider using caching strategies to further reduce costs.

 I have been using Cloudflare R2 in my recent projects, and overall my experience has been good.
 I appreciate the simplicity, performance, and pricing.